nerdschoolbergen/databases/README.md

 It turns out the `movies` table contains not only movies, but also the names of series and their seasons, episodes of those series and even series of movies like "Home alone" 1, 2 and 3.

-Task: Write a query that retrieves all series.
+:pencil2: Write a query that retrieves all series.

 [Tutorial: The WHERE statement](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-where/)